ShazimC/vimeo_challenge/README.md

 2. Download this repository to your PC.
 3. Go to your command prompt/terminal and change your directory to the directory of this downloaded repository.
 Use the "cd" command followed by the path of the repository folder.
 5. After changing directory, type "npm install react" to install react.
-4. then type "npm start" to run the react project and your browser should open up with the webpage.
+4. Then type "npm start" to run the react project and your browser should open up with the webpage.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).